kkinnear/zprint/README.md

 You can see the features available in zprint below, but the major goals for zprint are:

-* Reformat (pretty print) Clojure code, completely ignoring any existing white space.
+* Reformat (pretty print) Clojure and Clojurescript code, completely ignoring any existing white space within functions.
 Fit the result as strictly as possible within a specified margin, while using the vertical space most efficiently.

   For example, here is a before and after: